cyberxploithausa/NITDA_CHALLENGE/README.md

     - Encourage feedback from users and stakeholders to enhance the tool's capabilities and accuracy over time.

 ## INSTALLATION
-> You need to make sure that you have Tor installed on your Operating System.
-For Linux users you can install Tor by:
+You need to make sure that you have Tor installed on your Operating System.
+### LINUX
+> For Linux users you can install Tor by:
 ```bash
 sudo apt install tor
 ```
+### WINDOWS
 > For Windows users you can download [Tor Browser](https://www.torproject.org) and it comes pre-packaged with Tor.
-You can find Tor.exe in (pathToWhereYouInstallTorBrowser\Tor Browser\Browser\TorBrowser\Tor\tor.exe).
+You can find Tor.exe in (pathToWhereYouInstallTorBrowser\TorBrowser\Browser\TorBrowser\Tor\tor.exe).
 After Starting Tor the continue the below:
 ```bash
 git clone https://github.com/cyberxploithausa/NITDA_CHALLENGE.git
 cd NITDA_CHALLENGE